boazsegev/facil.io/docs/libsock.md

 * Bob receives the file descriptor 12 for the new connection and submits a request to the server.

 * A request to the bank's database is performed in a non-blocking manner (evented, threaded, whatever you fancy).
-It will take 20ms.
+But, due to system stress or design or complexity, it will take a longer time to execute.

 * Bob's connection is dropped, and file descriptor 12 is released by the system.

 * Alice connects to the server and receives the (now available) file descriptor 12 for the new connection (Alice can even negotiate a valid TLS connection at this point).

-* The database response arrives and send the information to the file descriptor.
+* The database response arrives and the information is sent to the file descriptor.

 * Alice gets Bob's bank statement.